stevebonhomme/fullstack-mern-graphql/README.md

 #### Express Framework

 Express.js, or simply Express, is a back end web application framework for Node.js, released as free and open-source software under the MIT License.
 It is designed for building web applications and APIs.
 It has been called the de facto standard server framework for Node.js.

+#### Bootstrap

+Bootstrap is a free and open-source CSS framework directed at responsive, mobile-first front-end web development.
+It contains HTML, CSS and JavaScript-based design templates for typography, forms, buttons, navigation, and other interface components.
+Bootstrap makes it easy to style any project.

 ## GraphQL Queries & Mutations